mortezadalil/Pro-Translator/README.md

 4. On first launch, you may need to allow accessibility permissions

 ### Windows
-1. Download the latest `Pro Translator Setup x.x.x.exe` from the [Releases](https://github.com/yourusername/pro-translator/releases) page
+1. Download the latest `Pro Translator Setup 2.0.0.exe` from the [Releases](https://github.com/yourusername/pro-translator/releases) page
 2. Run the installer and follow the on-screen instructions
 3. Launch Pro Translator from the Start menu

+### Linux
+1. Download the latest `.AppImage` or `.deb` file from the [Releases](https://github.com/yourusername/pro-translator/releases) page
+2. For AppImage:
+   - Make the file executable: `chmod +x Pro_Translator-2.0.0.AppImage`
+   - Run the AppImage: `./Pro_Translator-2.0.0.AppImage`
+3. For Debian/Ubuntu:
+   - Install the .deb package: `sudo dpkg -i Pro_Translator-2.0.0.deb`
+   - Launch Pro Translator from your application menu

 ## Usage